 Proverb is based in Derbyshire, UK with their formulation process being housed in a lab in Cambridge, UK.
 Their formulas are all vegan and free from Aluminium, petroleums, parabens, SLS, artificial fragrance, propylene glycol, propylene gases Animal testing GM ingredients and gluten-free.

-Proverb’s natural deodorant is based around an oil and powder formulation, but their oil and wax elements differ, coming from Carnauba wax, Candillia wax, Bayberry wax, Chia seed oil and Broccoli seed oil.
+Proverb’s natural deodorant is based around an oil and powder formulation, but their oil and wax elements differ, coming from Carnauba wax, Candillia wax, Bayberry wax.

 Whereas the natural deodorisers and sweat absorbers used are: Tapioca, Cornflower, Sodium Bicarbonate/ baking soda (only in the Active versions), Magnesium, plus an additional deodoriser that Proverb keeps secret as it is different to their competitors.
 In the Core & Sensitive deodorant ranges, there is no sodium bicarbonate.
 In the Sensitive deodorant arrowroot swaps in instead of cornflower.